bitburner-official/bitburner-src/CONTRIBUTING.md

 $ .build/bitburner-win32-x64/bitburner.exe
 ```

+### Things to avoid

+The following list specifies workflows that you should avoid unless they are really necessary.
+The reason is explained along the element:

+- **Force pushing:** A force push happens when you overwrite previous commits that were already pushed.
+This makes it hard for reviwers to _see what has changed_.
+Quoting maintainer's feedback:
+  > By the way, please avoid rebasing after a PR has been reviewed.
+The change in this PR is very small, so it is not a problem here.
+However, for non-trivial PRs, a rebase can make it much harder to track what has changed.
+In some cases, we even have to review the entire PR from scratch.

 ### Submitting a Pull Request

 When submitting a pull request with your code contributions, please abide by